Fair Division via Resource Augmentation: Introduction

-\paragraph{Additive Valuations} \begin{itemize} \item We show that distinct copies suffice to guarantee a full MMS allocation, see \Cref{thm:upperboundadditive}.
-These results are indeed tight for 3 additive agents (namely, a single copy of a single good suffice), but are {\sl not} known to be tight for 4 or more agents, raising a very perplexing open problem.
-As far as we know today, a single copy of a single good may suffice to achieve a full MMS allocation for any instance with additive valuations. \item We also consider MMS problem for chores, where the question becomes how many chores need be removed to achieve an MMS allocation?
-We show that there is an MMS allocation for chores where at least $m-n+2$ of the chores will be allocated to agents, ({\sl i.e.}, $n-2$ chores removed), see Appendix \ref{sec:full-n-2-chores}. \end{itemize}
+We achieve our upper bound by combining a novel bag-filling procedure which introduces additional copies together with a preliminary matching stage.
+Technically, this involves considering a set of minimal size which violates Hall's condition.
+This yields a tight bound for 3 additive agents (namely, a single copy of a single good is required to achieve MMS).
+Importantly, this bound is not tight for 4 or more agents, raising a very perplexing open problem.
+As far as we know today, a single copy of a single good may suffice to achieve an exact MMS allocation for any instance with additive valuations.

+Interestingly, we show a separation between additive and submodular valuations, where $n-1$ copies are required to guarantee an MMS allocation.

+\begin{proposition*}[Lower bound for submodular valuations, \Cref{prop:submod-lb}] For submodular valuations, any allocation with copies which achieves MMS requires at least $n-1$ total copies. \end{proposition*}